MikroElektronika/mikrosdk_click_v2/clicks/thermo25/details.md

 ## Example Description

-> This example demonstrates the use of Thermo 25 click board by reading and displaying the temperature measurements.
+> This example demonstrates the use of Thermo 25 Click board by reading and displaying the temperature measurements.

 **The demo application is composed of two sections :**